Interested in getting involved? Write firstname.lastname@example.org

 The most basic way in which to help others is to financially support ICSA so that ICSA volunteers can continue their work helping, educating, and researching.

-Over the years many hundreds of persons have contributed by speaking at our conferences and other events and/or by writing for our journals, magazines, and newsletters.
+Over the years many hundreds of persons (former group members, families, mental health professionals, researchers, clergy, educators, lawyers, and others) have contributed by speaking at our conferences and other events and/or by writing for our journals, magazines, and newsletters.
 There are far too many persons to list.
 Visit our conference archive folder to see abstracts and biographical sketches of presenters.
 And peruse our list of articles published in ICSA periodicals to get a sense of the number of people who have contributed through writing.
 The peer reviewed articles in this list have depended upon volunteer editorial review boards who evaluate article submissions, e.g., the International Journal of Cultic Studies editorial board.
 Others have made artistic contributions.

 If any of the involvement actions below interest you, contact ICSA.